willis-cao/voiceover-links/README.md

 # VoiceOver Links

-Firefox extension to add URLs to ARIA labels for external links.
+Firefox extension to add URLs to ARIA labels for external links, and forms that submit to external links.

 A link with:
 - Text: "GitHub"